FederatedAI/KubeFATE/k8s-deploy/README.md

 3. Rabbitmq.
 4. Pulsar.

+### GPU support

+Starting from v1.11.1, KubeFATE can deploy GPU-enabled FATE clusters.
+Deploying GPU-enabled FATE requires some special preparation and configuration.
+You can check this document[KubeFATE Deploying GPU-enabled FATE](../docs/KubeFATE_deploys_GPU-enabled_FATE.md)

 ### Checking the status of "Installing Cluster" job

 After the above command has finished, a job is created for installing a FATE cluster.
 Run the command `kubefate job describe` to check the status of the job, until the "Status" turns to `Success`.